-There is a perception that Israel is getting _ because of everyone talking now about Syria.
+There is a perception that Israel is getting __ because of everyone talking now about Syria.
 This is false.

-Israelis ought to reconsider their regional policies, but they won’t; they only want to draw out endless talk with Palestine which will never end.
+Israelis ought to reconsider their regional policies, but they won’t; they only want to draw out endless talk with Palestine, which will never end.

 Regardless, they must come to work together to live together.

-“It takes two to tango, and we can tango, if we have the right music.”
+“It takes two to tango, and we can tango if we have the right music.”

-Egypt is a country in distress… not yet out of the bottleneck=
+Egypt is a country in distress.
+Not yet out of the bottleneck.

-Speaker: Eng.
+Eng.
 Mohamed Shamel Hamdy, Senior Vice President Operations & Projects at Trident Petroleum

-Topic: The Secrets of Egypt’s Energy Map
+Topic: The Secrets of Egypt’s Energy Map Location: ?

-Meeting with Mrs. Lisa Anderson, President of the American University in Cairo
+Mrs. Lisa Anderson, President of the American University in Cairo

 3rd University in Egypt

-New campus built in 2008
+New Campus built in 2008

-Meeting With Mr. Alaa Hashim, Chairman of Transcendium Limited Advisory For Independent Corporate Transformation, Advisor
+Mr. Alaa Hashim, Chairman of Transcendium Limited Advisory For Independent Corporate Transformation, Advisor

 Topic: Open discussion Location: AUC New Campus

 Highlights of economics and development in Egypt